VoodooSMBus/VoodooRMI/README.md

 ## Installation
 1) Add the required kexts to your bootloader
 2) Disable VoodooPS2Mouse, VoodooPS2Trackpad, and if applicable, the VoodooInput from within the PS2 kext.
-3) For OpenCore users, make sure to add VoodooInput as well to your Config.plist, it's under `VoodooRMI.kext/Contents/PlugIns/VoodooInput.kext`
+3) For OpenCore users, make sure to add VoodooInput, VoodooTrackpoint, and RMISMBus/RMII2C as well to your Config.plist, it's under `VoodooRMI.kext/Contents/PlugIns/`

 Note: If you change any configuration values in the Info.plist, they must be integers/whole numbers